 What is, and is not, covered by insurance?

-Relationship therapy is typically not covered by insurance.
-Your medical insurance pays for what they consider to be “medically necessary” for an individual, which does not include services for relationships like conflict management and communication skills.
+Medical insurance pays for what they consider to be “medically necessary” for an individual.
+This means that relationship therapy is typically not covered by insurance unless it's to address problems related to a mental health diagnosis.
 If one of you has a mental health diagnosis AND therapy is aimed at treating that condition and enhanced by working with your partner, insurance may cover the services.
 Otherwise, sessions will need to be paid out of pocket.

 What are sessions like?

-During the first few meetings, we will evaluate your current goals and struggles, create a plan of action together, and you will be provided with some recommendations.
-If you are using insurance benefits, you will be assessed for a mental health diagnosis that they will need for reimbursement of sessions.
-If you are not using insurance, a diagnosis is not needed for continuing treatment, although it may still be assessed as a potential contributor to your current difficulties.
+During the first few meetings, we'll evaluate your current goals and struggles, create a plan of action together, and you'll be provided with some recommendations.
+If you're using insurance benefits, you'll be assessed for a mental health diagnosis that they will need for reimbursement of sessions.
+If you're not using insurance, a diagnosis is not needed for continuing treatment, although it may still be assessed as a potential contributor to your current difficulties.
 We also ask for routine feedback measures so that we can review what is working and not working during our time together.

 How many sessions will I need?